-For the November 2020 series only, you can photocopy your Role Play cards - we understand that more speaking tests will be happening at the same time and you may wish to dispose of the cards after each use.
-If you make copies of your Role Play cards, you must keep them in your secure storage until they need to be used and dispose of them securely after use.
+For the June 2021 series, you can photocopy your Role Play cards - we understand that you may wish to dispose of the cards after each use.
+If you make copies of your Role Play cards, you must keep a record of how many copies you make, keep them in your secure storage until they need to be used and dispose of them securely after use.